preflower/react-barcode-scanner/README.md

 </div>

 ## Introduction
-A lightweight barcode scanner base on `Qrcode Detection API`, and polyfill use `zbar.wasm`
+A lightweight barcode scanner base on `Barcode Detection API`, and polyfill use `zbar.wasm`

 ## Usage
 ```tsx